MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 Defining loads
 ------------------------

-Loads are created with the interface function ``create_load()``.
+Loads are created with the interface function :func:`~ospgrillage.load.create_load`.
 Users pass argument for `type=` to specify the load type.
 Available loads types include `Point`_, `Line`_, and `Patch`_ loads.

 Each load type requires user to specify its load point(s).
-This is achieved by `create_load_vertex()` function.
+This is achieved by :func:`~ospgrillage.load.create_load_vertex` function.
 This function creates a `LoadPoint(x,y,z,p)` where `x`,`y`,`z` are the coordinates of the load point and `p` is the magnitude of the vertical loading.
 Note, `p` is a unit magnitude which is interpreted differently based on the load type - this will be later explained.
+By default, `y` is `0`.

 .. code-block:: python